RealDigitalOrg/linux-blackboard/README.md

    Then select "Xilinx->Create Boot Image" from the main menu.
 This will display the "Create Boot Image" dialog.
-Select the "Import from existing BIF file" radio button and then click the "Browse" button to select the "fsbl.gif" file in the "sw/fsbl/bootimage" direcotry".
+Select the "Import from existing BIF file" radio button and then click the "Browse" button to select the "output.bif" file in the "sw/fsbl/bootimage" directory.
 Then click on the "Create Image" button at the bottom.
 Once complete, you can copy the "BOOT.bin" file from the "sw/fsbl/bootimage" subdirectory to the first partition of the SD card.
  - The device tree source files are generated when importing in the existing projects into XSDK.
 The generated source files can be copied to the "/root/Src/dts" directory located on the Linux partition of the SD card.
-   One line needs to be added to the bottom of the system-top.dts file and that line should be:
+   One line needs to be added to the bottom of the "system-top.dts" file and that line should be:

    ```